Tēvita Fatafehi Puloka

 Tēvita Fatafehi Puloka is a Tongan politician.

 Puloka runs a construction business.
 He was first elected to the Legislative Assembly of Tonga in the 2021 Tongan general election, winning the Tongatapu 1 seat from Siaosi Pōhiva.
 He subsequently supported Siaosi Sovaleni for Prime Minister.
 While offered a cabinet position, he decided to remain outside cabinet.

+He was re-elected at the 2025 election.